-If you win the case, the court will order the sheriff to remove the person unlawfully in possession.
+Court Decision - If the Plaintiff wins the case, the court will order the sheriff to remove the person unlawfully in possession.

-The court may also award you money for any harm you suffered and for court costs and attorneys' fees IF:
+The court may also award the Plaintiff money for any harm suffered, court costs, and/or attorneys' fees IF:

-- the person in wrongful possession was personally served with the summons or agreed to the jurisdiction of the court.
+- the court finds that the person in wrongful possession was personally served with the summons or there was service of process or the Defendant agreed to the jurisdiction of the court.

-You or any other party can file an appeal no later than 10 days from the date the District Court enters the the judgment.
-You must file the appeal in the Circuit Court where the property is located.
+Appeal - If you or the other party disagree with the court’s decision, any party can file an appeal no later than 10 days from the date the District Court enters the judgment.
+You must file the appeal in the circuit court where the property is located.
+Learn more about appeals.

-- File an affidavit that the appeal is not for the purpose of delaying the eviction; AND
+- Files an affidavit that the appeal is not for the purpose of delaying the eviction; AND

 - the fair rental value of the property during the length of the appeal.